 Just like the previous iteration, the 2013 Alpina Extreme Diver 300M collection (Refs.
 AL-525LBO4V26, AL-525LBO4V26B & AL-525LBO4V26B2) will be available in three versions that will differ only in the way the gadget is secured on your wrist.

-According to official specs, the 2013 Alpina Extreme Diver 300M Automatic is powered by the very same Caliber AL-525 self-winding movement that powered the original three-hander.
-Based on Sellita SW200 ebauche, the movement offers an adequate mix of ruggedness, precision and serviceability.
+According to official specs, the 2013 Alpina Extreme Diver 300M is powered by the very same Caliber AL-525 self-winding movement that powered the original three-hander.
+Based on the Sellita SW200, the movement offers an adequate mix of ruggedness, precision, and serviceability.

-The first of all, the original sword-shaped hands were replaced for a set of new ones with the hour and second hand featuring the same orange accents as the luminous numerals on the PVD-coated unidirectional rotating bezel.
-The lume on the hour markers and the hands is still the same white Superluminova that, together with matte black surface of the dial, greatly increases the timekeeper’s legibility in any environment.
+First of all, the original sword-shaped hands were replaced with a set of new ones with the hour and second hand featuring the same orange accents as the luminous numerals on the PVD-coated unidirectional rotating bezel.
+The lume on the hour markers and the hands is still the same white Superluminova that, together with the matte black surface of the dial, greatly increases the timekeeper’s legibility in any environment.

-Thanks to a screwed crown and back, the watch is rated for whole 300 meters (30 BAR) of water resistant, which makes it a very nice diving companion, especially if you back it up with some electronic diving computer on another wrist.
+Thanks to a screwed crown and back, the watch is rated for whole 300 meters (30 BAR) of water-resistant, which makes it a nice diving companion, especially if you back it up with some electronic diving computer on another wrist.

-At a size of 44 millimeters in width, the watch may be too large for some, but if you happen to possess a pair of strong hands, it will probably look good (the usual “try before you buy” would still be a very good advice in this case).
+At a size of 44 millimeters in width, the watch may be too large for some, but if you happen to possess a pair of strong hands, it will probably look good (the usual “try before you buy” would still be a piece of good advice in this case).

-As for the pricing, I can only say that the last year’s version of the watch retailed for around $1700 USD, so the refreshed model will probably be only a trifle more expensive factoring in inflation and exchange range volatility.*
+As for the pricing, I can only say that the last year’s version retailed for around $1700 USD, so the refreshed model will probably be only a trifle more expensive factoring in inflation and exchange rates volatility.*